-It’s also a good idea to keep an eye out for materials like bamboo or yew wood, as well as flowers growing across the island, as they can all help to transform your weapons or armor in different ways.
+It's also a good idea to keep an eye out for materials like bamboo or yew wood, as well as flowers growing across the island, as they can all help to transform your weapons or armour in different ways.

 Combat in Ghost of Tsushima can be surprisingly brutal if you're not prepared.
 Even common enemies can defeat Jin with just a few strikes, so it's always worth being on guard.
 Look for visual and audio cues that signal an enemy attack and turn the tables to your advantage.